-In 2022, Mr. Oliviero was eligible to earn a target annual cash incentive equal to 50% of his base salary per the terms of his Employment Agreement and Mr. Gray was eligible to earn a target annual cash incentive equal to 30% of his base salary in 2022.
+In 2023, Mr. Oliviero was eligible to earn a target annual cash incentive equal to 50% of his base salary, with a maximum incentive of 75% of his base salary, as per the terms of his Employment Agreement, and Mr. Gray was eligible to earn a target annual cash incentive equal to 30% of his base salary, with a maximum incentive of 45% of his base salary.

 Both executives' annual cash incentive awards were based upon the Company's performance against preestablished corporate goals and objectives, which included a combination of clinical and regulatory goals related to our lead product (weighted at an aggregate of 100% of the target awards), and each executive's individual performance based upon subjective performance reviews.
-Also, certain corporate development goals were designated as reach goals to provide additional opportunities of obtaining an annual incentive award.
-The goals were achieved at an aggregate level of 100% reflecting the successful achievement of clinical and regulatory goals and none of our reach goals.
-Accordingly, the executives were paid 100% of their target bonus amounts.
+Also, certain corporate development goals were designated as reach goals to provide additional opportunities of obtaining an annual incentive award, with a maximum of 150% of the target awards eligible for achievement.
+The goals were achieved at an aggregate level of 90% of target awards (60% of maximum awards) reflecting the successful achievement of clinical, supply chain, and pre-commercial goals and partial achievement of regulatory goals and none of our reach goals.
+Accordingly, the executives were paid 90% of their target bonus amounts for 2023.
 The actual amounts paid to the executives pursuant to their annual cash incentive awards and bonuses are reported in the "Summary Compensation Table" as non-equity incentive plan compensation.